Skip to content

 The first thing to do is to contact your insurance provider and, if necessary, go through their complaints procedure.
 If you’re still not satisfied, you could contact the Financial Ombudsman Service.

-Find out more on what to do if your claim is rejected.
+Find out more about what to do if your home insurance claim is rejected.

 How to avoid wear and tear